getsentry/sentry.engineering/data/blog/keeping-up-with-the-python-ecosystem.md

 Especially the last two bullet points above have had a big impact.
 While manual work is still required to update our integrations in case a new version breaks it, we discover this early and can address it quickly.

 Maybe in the future we can delegate the initial fix to AI.
-Something to explore going forward to make the whole process evenmore hands-off.
+Something to explore going forward to make the whole process even more hands-off.